US judge temporarily blocks Microsoft acquisition of Activision

-WASHINGTON : A U.S. judge late on Tuesday granted the Federal Trade Commission's (FTC) request to temporarily block Microsoft Corp's acquisition of video game maker Activision Blizzard and set a hearing next week.
+WASHINGTON: A US judge late on Tuesday (Jun 13) granted the Federal Trade Commission's (FTC) request to temporarily block Microsoft's acquisition of video game maker Activision Blizzard and set a hearing next week.

-U.S. District Judge Edward Davila scheduled a two-day evidentiary hearing on the FTC's request for a preliminary injunction for June 22-23 in San Francisco.
-Without a court order, Microsoft could have closed on the $69 billion deal as early as Friday.
+US District Judge Edward Davila scheduled a two-day evidentiary hearing on the FTC's request for a preliminary injunction for Jun 22 to Jun 23 in San Francisco.
+Without a court order, Microsoft could have closed on the US$69 billion deal as early as Friday.

 Microsoft and Activision did not immediately comment.
 The FTC declined comment.